RhythmOne: Celebified

 Celebified offers celebrity news and interviews and started in 2012.
+As of December 2023, all prior existing URLs now return a 404 error.
+The homepage of Celebified.com now only exists as a feed of posts from other network websites.

 Operations

 Business model

 The AllMusic database is also used by several generations of Windows Media Player and Musicmatch Jukebox to identify and organize music collections.
 Windows Media Player 11 and the integrated MTV Urge music store have expanded the use of AllMusic data to include related artists, biographies, reviews, playlists and other data.

 All Media Network licenses large databases of metadata about movies, video games, audio books, and music releases from Rovi Corporation and publishes them online for consumer use.
 This includes credits, and staff-written biographies, reviews, ratings, and recommendations as well as categories such as theme or mood.
 Rovi also makes this content available for point of sale systems in stores globally, for CD and DVD recognition in software media players such as Windows Media Player and Musicmatch Jukebox, and for providing content for a variety of websites including iTunes, Pandora, and Spotify.

 Formerly, All Media Guide sold print compilations of its information.
 RhythmOne's database was initially set up by Vladimir Bogdanov.

 Information in the database is licensed and used in point-of-sale systems by some music retailers, includes the following: